Idiopathic hypersomnia: Diagnosis

-Idiopathic hypersomnia lacks a clearly defining biological marker (i.e., HLA-DQB1*0602 genotype in narcolepsy).
+Idiopathic hypersomnia lacks a clearly defining biological marker (e.g., HLA-DQB1*0602 genotype in narcolepsy).
 Doctors can more carefully exclude these causes of EDS in order to more correctly diagnose IH.
 However, "even in the presence of other specific causes of hypersomnia, one should carefully assess the contribution of these etiological factors to the complaint of EDS and when specific treatments of these conditions fail to suppress EDS, the additional diagnosis of IH should be considered."
+IH remains underrecognized and frequently misdiagnosed.

 The severity of EDS can be quantified by subjective scales, such as the Epworth Sleepiness Scale and the Stanford Sleepiness Scale, and also by objective tests, like actigraphy, psychomotor vigilance task, maintenance of wakefulness test (MWT), multiple sleep latency test (MSLT) although as per latest research studies, the effectiveness of MSLT has been called into question.
 Several groups of researchers have found normal MSLT results in patients who otherwise seem to have IH.
 Therefore, when IH is suspected, researchers suggest appending a 24-hour continuous polysomnography to the standard overnight/MSLT study in order to record total sleep time.

 The recent studies have also found that reports of sleepiness in IH relate more to mental fatigue rather than physiological sleepiness per se and the subjective scales like ESS, IH symptom diary (IHSD) and PGIC better captures the severity of symptoms consistently.

 It is also important to note that whereas narcolepsy is strongly associated with the HLA-DQB1*0602 genotype, "HLA typing is of no help in the positive diagnosis of idiopathic hypersomnia."
 This is "despite some reports that suggest an increase [sic] frequency of HLA Cw2 and DRS in idiopathic hypersomnia subjects."

 In patients with IH, polysomnography typically shows short sleep latency, increased mean slow wave sleep, and a high mean sleep efficiency.
 "Latency to REM sleep and percentages of light sleep and REM sleep were normal, compared with normal ranges."
 Despite this, one study has found increased sleep fragmentation in patients with IH without long sleep time, suggesting multiple possible presentations.

 Per ICSD-3, five criteria must be met for a diagnosis of IH: